You have4 free articles left this month.

 A new report from IT services firm Datacom has revealed that while cyber security is a major investment focus for Australian businesses, most are falling short when it comes to having the necessary budget to boost cyber resilience.

-According to Datacom’s fifth annual cloud report, less than 20 per cent of local businesses feel they have enough money to attain their cyber security goals.
+According to Datacom’s 5th Annual Cloud Report, less than 20 per cent of local businesses feel they have enough money to attain their cyber security goals.

 Many Australian businesses are also finding the rise in the use of artificial intelligence in their workflows has only made things worse.
-54 per cent of businesses polled said that AI has raised security concerns, and so are focusing on threat intelligence and security analytics.
+Fifty-four per cent of businesses polled said that AI had raised security concerns, and so are focusing on threat intelligence and security analytics.

 Cloud spending is expected to continue to grow, with more than 40 per cent of businesses planning to boost spending in the area.
-Cyber security and AI are also key areas in which businesses aim to increase spending in.
+Cyber security and AI are also key areas in which businesses aim to increase spending.

 That said, only a third of Australian businesses have a hybrid cloud strategy.
-The survey also revealed that cloud governance, skills & training, and correctly implementing cloud structures are key priorities.
+The survey also revealed that cloud governance, skills and training, and correctly implementing cloud structures are key priorities.

 David Hollingworth